liupeirong/liupeirong.github.io/azureIoTNestedEdge/readme.md

 createOptions = { HostConfig = { ExtraHosts=["<FQDN_child>:<IP_child>", "<FQDN_parent>:<IP_parent>"], Binds = ["/iotedge/storage:/iotedge/storage"] } }
 ```

-If you initially run the edge agent without this setting on the child edge and add it later, it won't be updated unless you `docker rm` the existing edge agent container and rerun `iotedge config apply`.
-You can use `docker inspect edgeAgent` to verify it does have the `ExtraHosts` set correctly.
+If we initially run the edge agent without this setting on the child edge and add it later, it won't be updated unless we `docker rm` the existing edge agent container and rerun `iotedge config apply`.
+We can use `docker inspect edgeAgent` to verify it does have the `ExtraHosts` set correctly.

 In IoT Hub, the deployment manifest should include the following in the create options for edgeAgent and edgeHub: